dydxprotocol/v4-clients/README.md

 ## v4-client-cpp (Third Party Client)
 To pull the latest C++ client, run `git submodule update --init --recursive`

+Please note the C++ client only works on Linux.

 This client was originally developed and open-sourced through a grant by the dYdX Grants Trust — an unaffiliated and independent third-party from dYdX Trading Inc.